LiXinyi9812/DLonPP2/Guide for Liger/Supercomputing User Guide.md

 ```

 ## Use an existed image
-There are some available image provided by ECN.
+There are some available image provided by ECN reposity.
 If one of the images suits your `run.py`, you can use it directly instead of creating dockerfile by yourself.
+You can also pull useful images from https://hub.docker.com/.

 Pull an image from ECN:
 ```